xeaone/element/API.md

 	- `export default`
 - Commented and string or template string import/export might have issues
 - Template string re-writes may not handle nested backtick/template string correctly
-- Method type of fetch will use XHR and new Function.
+- Method type of fetch will use fetch or XHR and new Function.

 - `options: Object`
 	- `type: Objcet`